bogdanmic/bogdanmic.github.io/README.md

 To deploy the pages I use [Travis CI](https://travis-ci.com).

-Use [compress](http://jch.penibelst.de/) to compress html in Jekyll.
+Uses [compress](http://jch.penibelst.de/) to compress html in Jekyll.